mariojgt/skeleton-admin/README.md

 ```
 A config file will be published to the config folder where you can update the settings.

-By default, this package will come with those Requirements below.
+By default, this package will come with the requirements below.
 For more information please see the package.json file.

-# Requirements
+## Requirements
 - [ ] Tailwind CSS.
 - [ ] Daisy UI.
 - [ ] Inertia JS.